Skip to main content

 • Don’t put your feet on radiators or in front of the fireplace.

 • Don’t smoke or sit cross-legged.
-Both dramatically decrease blood supply to your feet.
+Both dramatically decrease the blood supply to your feet.

 • Don’t soak your feet.